Breeder Dog Custodians

 - Ability to provide a safe, secure, caregiving home for a large, reproductively active dog.

-- Live within 50 miles of GDB's California campus in San Rafael.
+- Live within 50 miles of Guide Dogs for the Blind’s California campus in San Rafael.

-In addition, when a volunteer breeding stock custodian welcomes a dog into their home, you will be responsible for providing the following:
+In addition, when a volunteer breeder dog custodian welcomes a dog into their home, you will be responsible for providing the following: